 If you want to master skills that can make a big difference with patients in the clinic, come join us in person for one of our upcoming Cervical Spine courses, which can be taken in any order convenient to you.
 (Second and third year PT students get a deep discount!)

-Do patients come into the clinic with pain when turning their head to the left?
-In the manual therapy video below, NAIOMT’s Stacy Soappman demonstrates one way of assessing and treating that pain.
+In the manual therapy video below, NAIOMT’s Stacy Soappman demonstrates one way of assessing and treating patients with pain when turning their head to the left.

 In Part 2 of our Deep Neck Flexor Progression video series, NAIOMT Faculty Bryant Miller demonstrates a technique for manually activating an inhibited longus colli.